Food Processor vs Stand Mixer for Dough

 PASTRY DOUGH: WHO GETS THE EDGE?

 Batch size is always a consideration when choosing between a food processor and a stand mixer.
 If you’re making several pies at a time, the stand mixer provides great capacity.
 You can achieve a tender, flaky pastry with either appliance.
-But food processors are considered by some to be a more efficient way of cutting butter into flour/dry ingredients.
-Making it ideal for galette doughs and crumble toppings.
+But food processors are considered by some to be a more efficient way of cutting butter into flour/dry ingredients, making them ideal for galette doughs and crumble toppings.
 Experiment to see which you prefer for pastry with this recipe that uses a food processor for Strawberry Rhubarb Pie, or this recipe for Blueberry Scones that uses a stand mixer.

 1. Using the flat beater; 28g dough each